nguyentimmy/Detection-Engineering/README.md

 > This helps to reduce alert fatigue and improve the efficiency of security teams in responding to security incidents.

 4. ***Improve Skillsets:*** Helps the Detection Enginner or security team understand the flow of an attack.
-> Improves the function of creating queries and alert policies.
+> Improves the function of creating queries, alert policies, and overall response.

 5. ***Concised and Refined Incident Response:*** Helps the security team identify threats efficently and identify them before damage can be done.
 > Help the Security Team be more proactive